 Applying for the fuel grant

 If you qualify for the scheme you are also eligible for a fuel grant, which is paid 12 months in arrears.
-You should keep your fuel receipts for 4 years, but do not have to submit them when you apply for the fuel grant.
-You have to estimate the percentage of the fuel that is used for your own transport or the transport of a disabled passenger.
+You should keep your fuel receipts for 4 years, but do not have to send them when you apply for the fuel grant.
+You must estimate the percentage of the fuel that is used for your own transport or the transport of a disabled passenger.

-The fuel grant is paid directly into your bank account so you have to provide details of the account you want to be paid into.
+The fuel grant is paid directly into your bank account, so you must provide details of the account you want to be paid into.

 Applying for a toll road exemption

 The Disability Toll Exemption Scheme (DTES) allows drivers of qualifying vehicles to travel toll free on all Irish roads using their DTES disc.
-Only one application is needed under this new scheme, which has been in operation since 3 February 2020.
+Only one application is needed under this scheme.

 To qualify, your vehicle must be eligible for tax relief under the Drivers and Passengers with Disabilities Scheme.